 So what separates enterprise-grade tools from SMB solutions?
 Five things.

 Database coverage and quality.
-Enterprise teams fill roles across functions, levels, and geographies.
-A tool scanning a few million profiles won't keep up.
-Look for platforms indexing hundreds of millions of profiles with regular data refreshes and coverage beyond LinkedIn's walled garden.
+At scale, talent teams fill roles across functions, levels, and geographies.
+A tool scanning a few million profiles won’t keep up.
+Look for platforms indexing hundreds of millions of profiles with regular data refreshes and coverage beyond LinkedIn’s walled garden.

 Security and compliance certifications.
 SOC 2 Type 2 is the baseline for enterprise procurement.
-The EU AI Act's high-risk provisions take full effect in August 2026.
-NYC's Local Law 144 already imposes fines of $500-$1,500 per violation per affected applicant.
+The fastest way to vet any AI recruiting platform is to check its public trust center.
+The EU AI Act’s high-risk provisions take full effect in August 2026.
+NYC’s Local Law 144 already imposes fines of $500-$1,500 per violation per affected applicant.
 Your AI recruiting tool needs documented bias audits and transparent decision-making.
 Read more about SOC 2 compliance in recruiting software.

 Integration depth.
-Enterprise teams run complex tech stacks.
-Your AI recruiting tool should connect natively with your ATS (Greenhouse, Lever, Workday), HRIS, and communication platforms - not just expose a basic API.
+Most enterprise environments run complex tech stacks.
+Your AI recruiting tool should connect natively with your ATS (Greenhouse, Lever, Workday), HRIS, and communication platforms, not just expose a basic API.

 Multi-seat collaboration.
 Recruiting isn’t a solo act at scale.
 Shared inboxes, team-level analytics, role-based permissions, and manager visibility aren’t nice-to-haves.
 They’re requirements.

-SHRM's data shows publicly traded companies lead AI adoption at 58%, compared to 43% across all organizations.
-Enterprise teams are adopting AI recruiting tools faster - which means the platforms that can't scale to enterprise needs are being filtered out quickly.
+SHRM’s data shows publicly traded companies lead AI adoption at 58%, compared to 43% across all organizations.
+Talent acquisition teams at public companies are adopting AI recruitment solutions faster, and platforms that can’t scale to enterprise needs are being filtered out quickly.

 Which Full-Platform AI Recruiting Tools Handle Enterprise Scale?

-The top 5 full-platform enterprise AI recruiting tools in 2026 are Pin, LinkedIn Talent Solutions, Phenom, Beamery, and SmartRecruiters - ranked by database coverage, outreach automation, and price-to-value ratio.
+Ranked by database coverage, outreach automation, and price-to-value ratio, the top 5 full-platform enterprise AI recruiting tools in 2026 are Pin, LinkedIn Talent Solutions, Phenom, Beamery, and SmartRecruiters.
 Each handles sourcing, engagement, and scheduling in a single tool, though their approaches and price tags vary wildly.
-For a broader comparison that includes mid-market options, see our complete buyer's guide to AI recruiting tools.
+For a broader comparison that includes mid-market options, see our complete buyer’s guide to AI recruiting tools.

 1. Pin